Call for a FREE consultation at (713) 222-6767

 Published: Jun 25, 2020 in Child Sex Crimes, Criminal Defense, Sex Crimes, Sex Crimes Involving Children

 In Harris County, Texas criminal cases are often resolved by plea agreements.
 Pleas are made between you and the prosecution, where you agree to plead guilty to select charges for a certain penalty.
 While pleas must be approved by the judge, they avoid costly trials and increase efficiency.
-They are also helpful to avoid unnecessarily harsh sentences – especially when sex crimes are involved.
-However, plea agreements still result in convictions, and there may be unintended consequences to accepting.
-So, if prosecutors offer you a plea in a sex crime…
+They are also helpful to avoid unnecessarily harsh sentences – especially when a sex crime plea deal can mitigate severe penalties when sex crimes are involved However, plea agreements still result in convictions, and there may be unintended consequences to accepting.
+So,…